metonym/svelte-rollup-template/README.md

 ### `yarn develop`

 Runs the app in development mode with livereload enabled.
-Visit `http://localhost:3000` to view the app.
+Visit [http://localhost:3000](http://localhost:3000) to view the app.

-To configure the port number, modify the `port` value in [rollup.config.js](rollup.config.js#L45).
+The port number can be customized in [rollup.config.js](rollup.config.js#L45).

 ```diff
 serve({